endfront/LayJS/doc/spec.markdown

 - scaleX
   `number`
-  Units to scale X
+  Units to scale the X dimension
   Psuedo-Default: 1

 - scaleY
   `number`
-  Units to scale Y
+  Units to scale the Y dimension
   Psuedo-Default: 1

 - scaleZ
   `number`
-  Units to scale Z
+  Units to scale the Z dimension
   Psuedo-Default: 1